johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 The purpose of our gathering to hear God's message is not simply to hear it, but to act upon it!

 > Everyone who comes to me, hears my words and *acts* of them... he is like someone building a house who dug deep adn laid the foundation on bedrock.
 When a flood came, the torrent beat against that house but couldn't shake it, because it was constructed well...

-Whoever hears my words but doesn't *act* on them is like someone who built his house on the ground without any foundation.
+> Whoever hears my words but doesn't *act* on them is like someone who built his house on the ground without any foundation.
 As soon as the river struck, it collapsed and that house became a horredous wreck.[^fn25]

 ![Act][act.png]

-The goal of discipleship is to be transformed ourselves and to become a transforming influence in our homes and workplaces and communities—"a messianic community blessed...to be a blessing!"
+The goal of discipleship is to be transformed ourselves and to become a transforming influence in our homes and workplaces and communities — *a messianic community blessed...to be a blessing!*

 ### MPD learning cycle ###